Porsche Club of America (PCA) - Potomac Region

 How do I move up a run group?

 Once you have been recommended for promotion, you will be assigned one of the designated evaluation instructors.
 Depending on the circumstances, this may occur at the current event or may occur at the next event.
 This instructor will take you out in your assigned group, and decide if they concur with your previous instructor that you are a candidate for moving up.
 If they concur, they will take you out in the next session in the higher run group to see how you perform.
-If you perform well, you will be placed in the higher run group permanently, starting immediately if space is available in the new run group for that event.
+If you perform well, you will be placed in the next run group permanently, starting immediately if space is available in the new run group for that event.
 If space isn't available, the move will become effective for your next event.
+If you are in the White group, the system is similar, but the burden falls on you to make the evaluation happen.
+Since White group drivers are not routinely assigned instructors, the only way to be recommended for promotion is for you to ask instructors to ride with you to help improve your driving to qualify for the higher run groups.
+Just because you are in a solo group doesn't mean you've learned everything (even Tiger Woods sees a swing coach).
+Keep inviting instructors to ride with you, and when appropriate, one of them will recommend that you be evaluated for promotion.

 How am I assigned an instructor?

-How do I become an instructor?
+How do I become an instructor for PCA Potomac?

 Once you get to the White or Black run group, you are eligible for consideration as a potential instructor.
-Once again, the burden to make this happen falls on you, and the method is the same as being promoted.
+It requires initiative on your part to communicate your interest, similarly to being promoted in solo run groups.
 Ask an instructor to ride with you, and tell them you are interested in becoming an instructor.
 The instructors you invite to ride with you will let the Chief Instructor know when they feel you should enter into our Instructor Training program.
+An Instructor Candidate Coordinator may also reach out to you to gauge interest.
 You will receive an invitation, along with a description of the program.
 The advantage of being an instructor is you get the satisfaction of passing your driving skills to someone else and playing a role in increasing that person's driving skills.
 Other benefits are you receive preference in being accepted to an event and you pay a lower registration fee.
+More information about the National PCA Instructor program can be accessed at: PCA club website regarding National Instructor training: National Instructor Training | The Porsche Club of America (pca.org).

 What's a technical inspection?